Malcolm206/numpy_pi_warmup_chi_ds/README.md

-    'Hey, you did it.
+    '✅ Hey, you did it.
 Good job.'